Men floating down flooded river on a mattress 'reckless and stupid'

-Four men have been rebuked by police after trying to ride out the storm floating down the flooded Tutaekuri River near Napier – on an inflatable mattress, in darkness.
+Two men have been rebuked by police after trying to ride out the storm floating down the flooded Tutaekuri River near Napier – on an inflatable mattress, in darkness.

 Police who intervened about 7.30pm on Thursday said the adventurers planned to float down the swollen river from Taradale to meet friends near Clive.